kalavai-net/kalavai-client/README.md

 ## What can Kalavai do?

 Kalavai's goal is to make using self-hosted AI (GenAI models and agents) in real applications accessible and affordable to all.
-It's a tool that transforms machines into a _magic box_ that **integrates all the components required to make AI useful in the age of massive computing**, from model deployment and orchestration to Agentic AI.
+It's a tool that transforms machines into a _magic box_ that **integrates all the components required to make AI useful in the age of massive computing**, from model deployment, monitoring and orchestration to Agentic AI.

 ### Core features

-- Manage **multiple devices resources as one**.
-One pool of RAM, CPUs and GPUs
+- Manage **multiple devices resources as one**, wherever they come from (hybrid cloud, on prem, personal devices)
-- **Deploy open source models seamlessly across devices**, wherever they are (cloud, on premises, personal devices)
+- **Deploy open source models seamlessly across devices**, with zero-cost migration
-- Beyond LLMs: not just for large language models, but text-to-speech, speech-to-text, image understanding, coding generation and embedding models.
+- Beyond LLMs: not just for large language models, but text-to-speech, speech-to-text, image generation, video understanding, coding generation and embedding models.
-- The hybrid dream: build on your laptop, move to the cloud (any!) with zero changes
-- Auto-discovery: all **models are automatically exposed** through a single OpenAI-like API and a ChatGPT-like UI playground
+- Production-ready: **models are automatically exposed** through a single OpenAI-like API and a ChatGPT-like UI playground, with off-the-shelf monitoring and evaluation framework.
 - Compatible with [most popular model engines](#support-for-llm-engines)
 - [Easy to expand](https://github.com/kalavai-net/kube-watcher/tree/main/templates) to custom workloads